 If you do not need these files, then delete them, otherwise use suitable access control lists to ensure that the files are not world-readable.

-- JBoss Enterprise Application Platform Multiple Vulnerabilities
+- IBM WebSphere Application Server (WAS) Multiple Vulnerabilities